Festivals at Eastman

-This annual festival, begun in 2002, celebrates unique the Eastman Rochester Organ Initiative (EROI) and the “king of instruments” — bringing prominent organists, scholars, researchers, and organ builders to Rochester each year.
+This annual festival, begun in 2002, celebrates the unique Eastman Rochester Organ Initiative (EROI) and the “king of instruments” — bringing prominent organists, scholars, researchers, and organ builders to Rochester each year.

 First Niagara Rochester Fringe Festival